Vegetable Tanned Leather

 IT'S NATURAL, ENTIRELY CHEMICAL FREE, DURABLE, AND IT'S BEEN AROUND FOR LONGER THAN YOU.
-ITS WHY YOU'LL FIND IT IN ALL OF OUR WEEKENDER BAGS AND TRAVEL ESSENTIALS, AGING UNIQUELY WITH YOU.
+YOU'LL FIND IT IN ALL OF OUR WEEKENDER BAGS AND TRAVEL ESSENTIALS, AGING UNIQUELY WITH YOU.

 FORGOTTEN BUT NOT LOST